-Priscilla Bayley serves as the women’s cross country coach and recruiting coordinator for the Harvard University Track and Field and Cross Country program.
+Priscilla Bayley serves as the women’s cross country coach for the Harvard University Track and Field and Cross Country program.
 In her three years on the Cambridge campus, Bayley has led the resurgence of the program to national prominence.

 In 2012, the women’s cross country team qualified for their first NCAA national championship since 1983.
 The Crimson qualified as a result of a fourth place team finish at the 2012 Northeast Region Championship and garnered a third place finish at the Ivy League championship.